 All classrooms including the Science and Music rooms have Interactive Whiteboards.
 The school is also well equipped with computer resources.
 Each classroom also has a minimum of four computers linked to a school network and through this, students can access the intranet, selected areas of the internet, and the print resources of the Information Resource Centre (IRC).
-The main computer room (28 computers) is located on the first floor of the IRC.
-Smaller computer rooms are located adjacent to Year 6 and Year 2 classrooms.
+The iHub (28 computers) is located near the IRC.

 Students make good use of the tennis and basketball/netball courts and for less structured activities, there are handball courts, play equipment and covered play areas.
 Students also have access to a range of good quality sporting facilities nearby for inter-school sporting competitions.

 Our students attend chapel in St Peter’s Church which is Campbelltown’s oldest building and the third oldest church in Australia.
 It has been a place of continuous Christian worship for over 190 years.

 Information Resource Centre (2001)

 This centre houses an extensive library collection with a modern computer laboratory on the first floor.
 The IRC also houses a large ground floor library.
 Here students can research material from the large array of books provided, or read quietly in one of the reading cubicles located around the perimeter of this circular building.